 Unlike many races, however, Le Mans is not merely a test of speed.
 Because of the grueling hours involved, manufacturers participating in the race must design their cars with an eye for sturdiness and fuel efficiency.
 Each team fields three drivers, who rotate throughout the race.
 Le Mans is also a showcase for some of the most aerodynamic cars.
 The Circuit de la Sarthe has numerous long, straight sections where cars that can maintain a high top speed can quickly rack up miles.

 Sporting events are always a dramatic stage, and this year’s running of Le Mans is no exception.
 The field of cars has been expanded to 60, and the competition among the top teams will be particularly fierce.
 Toyota lost last year’s race to Porsche with only a few minutes to spare, so you can bet the team will be back this year with a vengeance.
 Audi is out of the race, which means it’s just two manufacturer teams going all out for the podium.

 The race begins on Saturday at 9 a.m.
 ET.
 Here is our guide for how to watch coverage of the race.

-While Fox Sports will be broadcasting the event intermittently on the Fox Sports 1 and 2 cable channels, constant coverage will be available via Fox Sports Go.
+While Fox Sports will be broadcasting the event intermittently on the Fox Sports 1 and 2 cable channels, constant coverage will be available via Fox Sports GO.
 In addition to watching through the website, you can also download the official mobile app if you want to view an up-to-date feed regarding the race or watch it on your smartphone or tablet.
-The stream will also include in-car cameras, and an eight-person broadcast team.
+The stream will also include footage from in-car cameras.